 Trading securities are those financial assets classified as held for trading and comprise debt and equity securities and treasury notes purchased with the intent of being actively traded.
 Trading securities are initially recognised at fair value on trade date with transaction costs taken to the income statement.
-Gains and losses on subsequent revaluation are taken to the income statement.
+Changes in the fair value (gains or losses) of these securities are recognised in the income statement in the period in which they occur.
 The assets are derecognised when the rights to receive cash flows have expired, or the Banking Group has transferred substantially all of the risks and rewards of ownership.
 Fair value for listed and unlisted securities is determined by the price displayed by a willing buyer in a liquid market at the reporting date.
 Where a market price in a liquid market is not readily available, the fair value is determined by reference to the market price available for a security with similar credit, maturity and yield characteristics or by using industry standard pricing models.